 Two types of fertility drugs exist that are capable of increasing the FSH level.
 Clomiphene citrate is the most commonly used.
 It works by stimulating the pituitary release of FSH.
 Gonadotropins are the other class of fertility drugs.
 They are merely purified forms of FSH.
 The dose of these injectable medications can be adjusted until the threshold is reached, causing follicle growth.
 Often, we use a combination of the above medications to optimize follicular growth and restore fertility.

 Virtually every patient with PCOS can be treated effectively.
 Because the symptoms are so diverse, no single treatment fits all conditions.
 At Utah Fertility Center, our Reproductive Endocrinologists strive to recognize the syndrome, determine the desired treatment goals, and develop an appropriate treatment plan to achieve those goals.
-To learn more about your PCOS treatment options in Murray, Ogden, St. George, Ogden, and Pleasant Grove, Utah, please contact us at 801-785-5100 to schedule a consultation!
+To learn more about your PCOS treatment options in Murray, Ogden, St. George, Ogden, Park City and Pleasant Grove, Utah, please contact us at 801-785-5100 to schedule a consultation!